jpoehls/zduck.com/_posts/2013/2013-12-10-differential-backups-using-7zip-and-powershell.md

 Those arguments will perform a shallow copy of all files in the source folder to the destination.

-Note that since robocopy supports the `/UNILOG+` argument I don't have to use `Tee-Object` to append to the log file.
+Note that since robocopy supports the `/UNILOG+` and `/TEE` arguments I don't have to use `Tee-Object` to append to the log file.

 Once again, I'll make sure the copy is successful and fail the script if the copy fails.